kerriegeil/NMSU-USDA-ARS-AI-Workshops/index.md

  - AI Workshop 1: Intro to Image Processing, Classical Machine Learning, and Deep Learning
  - AI Workshop 2: Advanced Topics in Deep Learning for Image Proccessing

+The workshops cover the basics of image processing using classical machine learning techniques as well as provide more in-depth exploration of some common deep learning architectures used in image processing.
+Participants are introduced to the basic concepts via powerpoint lecture and guided through hands-on programming in an interactive jupyter notebook framework.

 {% include feature_row %}

 <!--